 Scorers use the THSS to score the Writing domain item responses for grades three through twelve.
 Student responses are assigned to the scorer based on the Test Session ID in which the test was completed.
 Scorers can reassign items to other scorers in the same school or score managers from within the school.

-Test examiners are automatically assigned the role of scorer in the THSS.
-A test examiner will receive responses for scoring only for the students to whom the test examiner administered the test.
+TEs are automatically assigned the role of scorer in the THSS.
+A TE will receive responses for scoring only for the students to whom the TE administered the test.

 There are two types of score managers: LEA ELPAC coordinator score managers, who can view items completed by any student associated with their LEA, and ELPAC site coordinator score managers, who can view items completed by any student associated with their school.
 Both types of score managers can reassign students to any scorer within their user level.
 Score managers inherit scorer properties as part of their role, so they can also score item responses that have been reassigned to them.
 Table 1 describes the hand scoring roles and their abilities.